Setting Lower Bounds on Truthfulness: Non-Utilitarian Fairness

-In many scenarios, we desire to implement a utilitarian social choice function.
-A well studied example of such a scenario is social-welfare maximization in combinatorial auctions.
-In a combinatorial auction we wish to allocate $m$ indivisible items to $n$ players.
-Each player $i$ is defined by a valuation function $v_i:2^{[m]}\rightarrow \mathbb{R_{+}}$.
-We assume that for every $i$ $v_i(\emptyset)=0$ (free disposal) and for every two bundles of items $S,T\subseteq [m]$ such that $S\subseteq T$ $v_i(S)\le v_i(T)$ (monotonicity).
-The goal is to partition the items into disjoint sets $S_1,...,S_n$ such that the expression $\Sigma_i \ v_i(S_i)$ is maximized.

-Utilitarian functions represent the overall satisfaction of the players, as they maximize the sum of players' values.
+Utilitarian functions represent the {\it overall} satisfaction of the players, as they maximize the sum of players' values.
 This notion of \emph{fairness} is but one of several that have been considered (explicitly and implicitly) in mathematical, economic and computational literature.
-A well known example of non-utilitarian fairness is the cake-cutting problem, presented by the Polish school of mathematicians in the 1950's (Steinhaus, Banach, Knaster~\cite{Stein}).
-In recent years, fair allocations of indivisible items (other than social-welfare maximization) have also been studied~\cite{LMN, LMSS} (these can be regarded as discrete versions of the cake-cutting problem).
+A well known example of \emph{non-utilitarian} fairness is the \emph{cake-cutting problem}, presented by the Polish school of mathematicians in the 1950's (Steinhaus, Banach, Knaster~\cite{Stein}).
+Fair allocations of indivisible items have also been studied~\cite{LMN,LMSS} (these can be regarded as discrete versions of the cake-cutting problem).

-In this section, we discuss three general notions of non-utilitarian fairness -- Max-Min fairness, Min-Max fairness, and envy-minimization.
-We prove several general results; In particular, we show that Max-Min fairness is inapproximable within \emph{any ratio}, even for extremely restricted special cases.
-In contrast, we show that Min-Max fairness (which is a generalization of both the scheduling and workload-minimization problems considered in this paper) can always be truthfully approximated via a simple VCG mechanism.
-Finally, we make use of our techniques to prove a lower bound for the envy-minimization problem.
+In this section, we discuss three general notions of {\it non-utilitarian} fairness -- Max-Min fairness, Min-Max fairness, and envy-minimization.
+We show that Max-Min fairness is inapproximable within \emph{any ratio}, even for extremely restricted special cases.
+In sharp contrast, we show that Min-Max fairness (which is a generalization of both the scheduling and workload-minimization problems considered in this paper) can always be truthfully approximated via a simple VCG mechanism.
+Finally, we make use of our technique to prove a lower bound for the envy-minimization problem.